 Should we take their objections at face value?

-Waters gives away some of her true fears when she goes on to tout Facebook’s “unchecked expansion and extending its reach into the lives of its users… Facebook has data on billions of people and has repeatedly shown a disregard for the protection and careful use of this data,” quoth Reuters.
+Waters gives away some of her true fears when she goes on to tout Facebook’s “unchecked expansion and extending its reach into the lives of its users… Facebook has data on billions of people and has repeatedly shown a disregard for the protection and careful use of this data,” quote Reuters.